hashicorp/nomad/website/source/docs/commands/help.html.md

 will be shown with regular expressions, which can make them hard to parse, but they're also extremely exact.

-You can try it right away with any Vault with `vault path-help secret`, since `secret` is always mounted initially.
+You can try it right away with any Nomad with `vault path-help secret`, since `secret` is always mounted initially.
 The output from this command is shown below and contains both a description of what that backend is for, along with the paths it supports.